Aeronautical knowledge is overwhelming initially, and talking about different flying stages can be confusing.

 Thus, it’s crucial for student pilots to self-study for PPL.

-The FAA doesn’t need a private pilot license applicants to complete ground school, but they require the applicants to have an endorsement.
+The FAA doesn’t need a private pilot license applicant to complete ground school, but they require the applicants to have an endorsement.

 A flight instructor will endorse you if they believe you are ready for the private pilot knowledge test.

-Hence, it is best to purchase an online pilot course and self-study for the PPL knowledge test ahead of time.
+Hence, it is best to purchase an online pilot course and self-study for the PPL knowledge test.

 Today, there is no necessity of enrolling in a conventional ground school.
 Everything is available online.